 If you have dependent relatives or children from a previous marriage, you may well want to ensure that their interests are not jeopardised by a future divorce.
 Stating your financial intentions in a prenuptial agreement will give some protection for your children and dependants – as it ensures that the interests of your ex-spouse on divorce do not take precedence over the financial security of your children.

-Expert advice Always consult a legal expert before you take the final step to making a pre-nup.
+Always consult a legal expert before you take the final step to make a pre-nup.
 A good family law firm will give you impartial advice on whether a prenuptial agreement is right for you and, if so, what the best way is to set one up.
-A law firm will also ensure you to disclose all assets to your future spouse – a vital step, as the failure to disclose assets properly will result in the defeat of a prenuptial agreement at a future date if it is challenged.
+A law firm will also ensure you disclose all assets to your future spouse – a vital step, as the failure to disclose assets properly, will result in the defeat of a prenuptial agreement at a future date if it is challenged.

-Post Nups Over the course of a long marriage, the circumstances of the parties can change a great deal – for instance, the parties are likely to have children – and therefore it might become necessary to vary the original pre nup by entering into a post nuptial agreement.
+Over the course of a long marriage, the circumstances of the parties can change a great deal – for instance, the parties are likely to have children – and therefore it might become necessary to vary the original pre-nup by entering into a post-nuptial agreement.

-Other countries Until recently English courts have not been prepared to recognise pre nups but this attitude is now changing.
-In recent cases, English courts have upheld the terms of prenuptial agreements on a number of occasions and there is now an indication that this will be the trend into the future.
+Until recently English courts have not been prepared to recognise pre-nups but this attitude is now changing.
+In recent cases, English courts have upheld the terms of prenuptial agreements on a number of occasions and there is now an indication that this will be the trend in the future.